mbebenita/Broadway/README.markdown

      player.setTargetDimensions({width: newWidth, height: newHeight});

 A good way to use it is in response to a 'resize' event for your browser window.
 In this example, when a user resizes a page, the event handler is called.
-The event handler looks at the dimensions of `containerDiv`, a part of the DOM that changes size responsively.
-It  passes the (new) wwidth and height to `setTargetDimensions()`.
+The event handler looks at the dimensions of `containerDiv`, a part of the DOM that changes size and contains `player.domNode`.
+It  passes the (new) width and height to `setTargetDimensions()`.

 ```js
     var containerDiv = window.getElementById('video_container');